kubernetes/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

   bucketPrefix: [3]
   bucketClassName: [4]
   secretName: [5]
-  protocol: [6]
-  accessMode: {"ro", "rw"} [7]
 status:
-  bucketContentName: [8]
+  bucketContentName: [6]
-  phase:
+  phase: [7]
   conditions:
 ```
 1. `labels`: COSI controller adds the label to its managed resources to easy CLI GET ops.
 Value is the driver name returned by GetDriverInfo() rpc.
 Characters that do not adhere to [Kubernetes label conventions](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#syntax-and-character-set) will be converted to ‘-’.
 1. `finalizers`: COSI controller adds the finalizer to defer `Bucket` deletion until backend deletion ops succeed.
 1. `bucketPrefix`: (Optional) prefix prepended to a randomly generated bucket name, eg. "YosemitePhotos-".
 If empty no prefix is appended.
 1. `bucketClassName`: Name of the target `BucketClass`.
 1. `secretName`: Desired name for user's credential Secret.
-API validation for unique name.
 Defining this name allows for a single manifest workflow.
-Of course, there is a window here where API validation passes but the secret creation fails due to an existing secret of the same name just created.
-Attempting to create the user's (app's) secret will continue until a timeout occurs.
+In cases of name collisions, attempting to create the user's secret will continue until a timeout occurs.
-1. `protocol`: (Optional) String array of protocols (e.g. s3, gcs, swift, etc.) requested by the user.
-If the specified `BucketClass` does not match one of the protocols then `Bucket` creation fails.
-If omitted then the `BucketClass` is assumed correct.
-1. `accessMode`:  (Optional) The requested level of access provided to the returned access credentials.
-If omitted "rw" is assumed.
 1. `bucketContentName`: Name of a bound `BucketContent`.
+1. `phase`:
+   - *Pending*: The controller has detected the new `Bucket` and begun provisioning operations
+   - *Bound*: Provisioning operations have completed and the `Bucket` has been bound to a `BucketContent`.

 #### BucketContent